vukilis/website/content/posts/2023/my-hesuvi-configuration-on-linux.md

 tags: [ubuntu, fedora, arch, audio]
 categories: [Linux]
-description: "In this guide I will show how to setup Hesuvi (Virtual 7.1 Surround Sound) in Linux using PipeWire."
+description: "In this article I will show how to setup Hesuvi (Virtual 7.1 Surround Sound) in Linux using PipeWire..."

 featuredImagePreview: "/images/2023/my_hesuvi_configuration_on_linux/my_hesuvi_configuration_on_linux.png"